Around the Lie correspondence for complete Kac-Moody groups and Gabber-Kac simplicity: Introduction

 A more precise version of Theorem~\ref{thmintro:funct1} is given in \S\ref{subsection:SZRM} below (see Theorem~\ref{thm:construction_pi}).

-Now that we introduced the three constructions of maximal Kac--Moody groups that can be found in the literature, a very natural question arises: how do these constructions compare to one another?
-Or, more optimistically stated: \emph{do the geometric, representation-theoretic and algebraic completions of $\G_A(k)$ yield isomorphic topological groups?} Surprisingly, the answer to this question is yes in many cases, and conjecturally yes in (almost) all cases.
+Now that we have introduced the three constructions of maximal Kac--Moody groups that can be found in the literature, a very natural question arises: how do these constructions compare to one another?
+Or, more optimistically stated: \emph{do the geometric, representation-theoretic and algebraic completions of $\G_A(k)$ yield isomorphic topological groups?} Surprisingly, the answer to this question is yes in many cases, and conjecturally yes in \emph{almost} all cases.
+However, when the field has positive characteristic $p$ smaller than $M_A:=\max_{i\neq j}{|a_{ij}|}$, things become more subtle.

+One obstruction to an affirmative answer in all cases is the fact that the closure $\overline{\G_A}(k)$ of $\G_A(k)$ in its Mathieu--Rousseau completion $\G_A^{pma}(k)$ might be proper: in \cite{simpleKM}, we gave for each finite field $k$ an infinite family of GCM $A$ such that $\overline{\G_A}(k)\neq \G_A^{pma}(k)$ (see also \cite[\S 6.10]{Rousseau} for an example over $k=\FF_2$).
+Here, we exhibit a much wider class of examples.